 My second visit to the pain clinic has relieved some of my concerns.
-I mean I completely failed to achieve the set out goal of exercising one hour a day, right?
+I mean I completely failed to achieve the set-out goal of exercising one hour a day, right?
 So I assumed it was going to be some sort of push to achieve that.

 It was not.
-I wonder if he had said that from the onset to see in fact what I could achieve without implying I could not in fact do it.
+I wonder if he had said that from the onset to see in fact what I could achieve without implying I could not, in fact, do it.
 Like suggesting I would not be able to achieve that goal anywhere near that right away would put me in that mindset and I would then achieve less?
 Perhaps so.

 Fact remains I only was able to do ten minutes a day on the stationary bike trying my damndest.
 And I was not able to, in that month, get any more than that.
-So not advancement on top of that.
+So no advancement on top of that.

 Epic fail I thought.
 Nowhere near the goal.
 I suck.

 Also what the hell was up with that goal when I have fibromyalgia anyway?
 Seemed insanely impossible.
 Not productive to me at all.

 You go through all this trouble to explain things and they say nothing left for you but to exercise.
 No treatment left I have not tried.
 And I am game for it.
 But set a goal like that?
 What a bastard, right?

 Well, the second meeting he tells me it was quite expected that all I got for all my effort was ten minutes.
 In fact, that was rather good.
 A couple minutes would be fine.
 Ten was good.
 And that he would expect that it was going to take 5 to 6 MONTHS before I can work up to the hour he would like to see.